joaopaulolndev/filament-edit-profile/README.md

 ## Features & Screenshots

--   **Edit Information:** Manage your information such as email, and password.
+-   **Edit Information:** Manage your information such as email, password, locale, theme color.
 -   **Change Password:** Change your password.
 -   **Profile Photo:** Upload and manage your profile photo.
 -   **Delete Account:** Manage your account, such as delete account.